 Coming to uncertainty, let me tell you; how uncertain my trip to Diveagar looked like!

 It is usually impossible to hold me back when I have made my mind to visit a certain place!
 The monsoons aren’t probably the best time to visit the Konkan coast, this is what the interweb promised me!
-Also, from the recommendations I had gathered from Facebook and from few of the fellow travelers, all I could jot down was not going there during the rains because the roads are really bad, and the underwater sports activities are also not conducted.
+Also, from the recommendations I had gathered from Facebook and from few of the fellow travellers, all I could jot down was not going there during the rains because the roads are really bad, and the underwater sports activities are also not conducted.
 Yet, as I have already mentioned, if my heart has decided, my mind eventually follows.

 The previous night, I started packing and the next morning at 8 am we started off for our journey to Diveagar.
 The estimated time mentioned on Google Maps was 5-6 hours whereas it took us close to 10-12 hours to actually touchdown Diveagar due to unexpected traffic jams (possibly, due to foolish traffic management and if not bad; just average roads)

 A different kind of Diveagar awaited us, with extremely narrow roads and zero electricity!
 All that we voluntarily had within us were disappointed hearts and an urge to leave the place the very next morning!
 No hotels in sight, pitch dark roads and the thundering bolts accompanied us till we reached the town area; where we could spot homestays and lunch homes at a stone throw’s distance!
 With lesser number of tourists, we could easily make out that this is the off-season.
 That night we somehow managed to find ourselves a decent dinner joint which offered a tasty fish meal at INR 250 and above.
-We accommodated ourselves in a cozy homestay-a pretty decent outhouse with an attached toilet at INR 700 with free breakfast.
+We accommodated ourselves in a cosy homestay-a pretty decent outhouse with an attached toilet at INR 700 with free breakfast.

 The moist morning painted before us a different kind-of a Diveagar!
 We woke up to a hundred birds chirping, and lip-smacking homemade breakfast.
 We spent our morning strolling past the backyard amidst coconut and guava trees accompanied by a cattle shed and a poultry!
-Within a few meters walk, I passed by an ancient temple which now seems to be abandoned and neglected, the locals have set up their outhouses with tiny cozy rooms and have accommodated those to homestays.
+Within a few meters walk, I passed by an ancient temple which now seems to be abandoned and neglected, the locals have set up their outhouses with tiny cosy rooms and have accommodated those to homestays.
 The sea breeze lingered around and as we explored further we could spot a white sand beach entirely untouched by the tourists.

-The gray clouds canopied the white sands.
+The grey clouds canopied the white sands.
 I felt like a loner in the heart of a paradise.
 Somewhere from afar an old man cycled by the stretches while I sat there absorbing the calm and the chaos of the colliding waves.

 Life Lessons gathered